Autowiring

 autowired: FooInterface

-fooDep: FooDependent # passes the service child to the constructor
+fooDep: FooDependent # autowiring passes the child service to the constructor

-barDep: BarDependent # THROWS EXCEPTION, no service would pass
+barDep: BarDependent # THROWS EXCEPTION, no service matches

-parentDep: ParentDependent # passes the service child to the constructor
+parentDep: ParentDependent # autowiring passes the child service to the constructor

-childDep: ChildDependent # passes the service child to the constructor
+childDep: ChildDependent # autowiring passes the child service to the constructor